AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

 - CodeDeploy provides two deployment type options, in-place deployments and blue/green deployments.
   - In-place deployment
     - Only deployments that use the EC2/On-Premises compute platform can use in-place deployments.
-(AWS Lambda compute platform deployments cannot use an in-place deployment type.)
+(AWS Lambda compute platform deployments cannot use an in-place deployment type)
   - Blue/green deployment
     - Blue/green on an EC2/On-Premises compute platform
     - Blue/green on an AWS Lambda compute platform.